aneeshc12/Change_detection/README.md

-# Change_detection repo, contains the codebase used to obtain resulst so far
+# Change detection repo, contains the codebase used to obtain results so far